Rau Colony

-Outlook
+Overview

 Rau colony is a gateway for Rau, one of the Industrial, Business and Educational Hub of the city.
 The आकाशवाणी tower is placed in here, and The Emerald Heights International School is situated Opposite आकाशवाणी.

 The area holds a few houses and rough infrastructures.
 There are many small and middle shops in the area.
 There are many hostels for the students.

 In Rau and Shramik Colony, Hindu and Muslim are live together.